Tomorrow-Tech-s-r-l/station_cli/README.md

 ### Get Slots Status
 Retrieves the status of all slots across all boards, including powerbank information for available slots.
 The command will scan all boards (0-4) and all slots (0-5) on each board.

+**Automatic Charging Management:** This command also actively manages charging by enabling charging for powerbanks that need it (power level < 95%).
+Only ONE powerbank per board can charge at a time - the first powerbank found that needs charging will be selected and enabled, while others are disabled.

 ```bash
 station-cli slots
 ```